 - Irregularities in the shape of the arm

 - Swelling, discomfort, bruising or tenderness right after the injury

-- Inability to bend or use the arm due to the pain or swelling
+- In addition, inability to bend or use the arm due to the pain or swelling arises

-- Paleness, coldness or numbness of the arm
+- Lastly, paleness, coldness or numbness of the arm develops

 Management of a forearm fracture